Christian-TechUCM/Fleiss-Kappa/README.md

 App Download
 [Mac Download](https://github.com/Christian-TechUCM/Fleiss-Kappa/raw/main/Fleiss'kappa/MacOS/dist/Fleiss'Kappa.zip)

 When you first try to open the app you will be prompted with this message.
-To get around this open settings, then open "Privacy & Security", Lastly click "Open Anyway"
 ![Instruction1](Fleiss'kappa/Assests/ScreenShots/Mac/1.png)
+To get around this open settings, then open "Privacy & Security", Lastly click "Open Anyway".
 ![Instruction2](Fleiss'kappa/Assests/ScreenShots/Mac/2.png)
+Click on "Use Password".
 ![Instruction3](Fleiss'kappa/Assests/ScreenShots/Mac/3.png)
+Enter your credentials and the application should now open.
 ![Instruction4](Fleiss'kappa/Assests/ScreenShots/Mac/4.png)